allenl7/privacy/README.md

 ## Digital Privacy
 Privacy ultimately ties closely with individual human rights (freedom, democracy, freedom of speech, property rights, etc.)

 The way I think about privacy and security is that it really just an means to an end.
 I would rather just be able to go about my day doing things I enjoy rather than thinking about how I am digitally vulnerable.
 Full privacy should be something that is given as an option and that is non-negotiable.
-Right now it is marketed to us as a feature.

 https://nitter.net/0xfoobar/status/1502083085743050754#m

 ## Digital Sovereignty
 I highly recommend reading this blog post - [WhatsApp and the domestication of users](https://seirdy.one/posts/2021/01/27/whatsapp-and-the-domestication-of-users/) by Seirdy.
 The TL;DR of this article is WhatsApp is the perfect example of how mainstream digital services get users locked in to their service to ultimately exploit users and then the importance of [libre software](https://web.archive.org/web/20230227222905/https://www.gnu.org/philosophy/free-software-even-more-important.html) (if you dont know what that is, watch [Richard Stallman’s TED talk](https://www.fsf.org/blogs/rms/20140407-geneva-tedx-talk-free-software-free-society/) to get an idea of it).

 Rather then using a service because of its convenience, we should consider its privacy, security, governance and how much sovereignty the users have.
 Sometimes there is a spectrum and trade off between convenience versus privacy and security.
 I just think it is a trade off we need to be aware of and willing to accept.
 Take a browse into https://tosdr.org/ and things like [Transparency Reports](https://transparencyreport.google.com/?hl=en).
 These big tech companies do not protect your privacy and I am not okay with the government having a backdoor into our private data.
-All of these government

 It takes a lot of learning and work to opt-out into alternative solutions.